 The origins of the British Shorthair Kitten

 During the second half of the 19th century, the English, great animal lovers, decided to select a breed of cats that were typically Anglo-Saxon.
-They started from their native cat - which was perhaps not so native since it was said to be descended from the Italian cat and imported to Britain by the Romans at the time of the conquest of the island - whose they strengthened the structure by making it a little heavier, widened the head and increased the hair, all thanks to careful selection.
+They started from their native cat - which was perhaps not so native since it was said to be descended from the Italian cat and imported to Britain by the Romans at the time of the conquest of the island - whose they strengthened the structure by making him a little heavier, widened the head and increased the hair, all thanks to careful selection.

 This cat was officially presented at the London Cat Show in 1871, which was the first-ever.
 But he had his real moment of glory twenty years later, when a book, written by H. Weir, was entirely devoted to him.
 The title itself was significant: Our Cats and All About Them.

 At the end of the last century, his luck began to turn, with fashion moving towards more exotic cats.
-After the war, we managed to save it by crossing the few remaining specimens with Persians, whose morphology is very similar.
-This made it possible to renew the initial robustness, weigh down the frame a little, and obtain an even thicker and thicker coat.
+After the war, we managed to save him by crossing the few remaining specimens with Persians, whose morphology is very similar.
+This made him possible to renew the initial robustness, weigh down the frame a little, and obtain an even thicker and thicker coat.
 Even his health improved thanks to these crossings, which made him extremely strong.

 The Ideal Cat